 Shopify allows vendors on its platform to buy shipping labels for their products.
 These labels help to reduce the time it takes to package products, save on post office costs, and gain access to reduced shipping rates from delivery specialists like USPS, DHL, and Canada post.
 All vendors have to do is print out the labels and then send them from any post office.

 Cons Of Shopify Fulfillment

 You Have To Pay Much More For Advanced Features

+The premium Shopify fulfillment service cost is a bit more intimidating.
 Currently, Shopify’s premium service allows access for up to 15 people at any one time and costs $299 per month.
 Yes, the service gives you all sorts of nice extras, like real-time carrier shipping and the ability to build advanced reports, but it all comes at quite a substantial cost.

 Shopify Doesn’t Have Control Over Third-Party Fulfillment Providers

 Although the Shopify service itself is user-friendly and well-integrated, the company doesn’t have any control over third-party providers.
 Shopify integrates with many fulfillment providers, but it is left up to the vendor themselves to monitor the quality of these services.
 Monitoring quality can be difficult, and you may only discover that problems when customers complain.